RBornat/jape/distrib/utf8_encoder/README_encoder.txt

 Working in these fonts meant that Jape could draw the symbols it needed on the screen.
 On the Mac it was easy to use editors like BBEdit with the special fonts, and edit in those fonts.
-On Linux and on Windows it was never so easy (you may well ask why) and Bernard's inspired hackery, though it produced many generations of specially-crafted editors, never seemed to survive more than a couple of versions of python or whatever.
+For Unix and Windows Bernard built a couple of editors in Python that edited in these encosings I never used them so I can't comment on their utility, but Bernard swore by them and used them for all his other editing as well.

 Special fonts were nice, but they were the dickens to work with in Latex or whatever.
-I always knew that one day I'd have to change to Unicode.
+We always knew that one day we'd have to change to Unicode.

 2. On to Unicode